Aoife McArdle

-Aoife McArdle (/ˈiːfə/ EE-fa) is an Irish writer, director, and cinematographer working across film, television drama, music videos and commercials.
-She has received an IFTA Rising Star Award, a WFTV Best Director Award as well as Directors Guild of America and Primetime Emmy nominations for her work.
+Aoife McArdle (/ˈiːfə/ EE-fə) is an Irish writer and director working across film, television drama, music videos and commercials.

 Early life

 Aoife McArdle grew up in Omagh, Northern Ireland.

 She studied English Literature at Trinity College, Dublin where, alongside creative writing, she developed an interest in photography and cinematography, shooting and editing films on Super 8 and Mini DV.
 She went on to complete a master's degree in Film & TV production at Bournemouth film school.
 She began her film and music video career upon moving to London in 2005.